Police and Fire Emergencies only, dial 911

 Citizen's Police Academy in Brookfield

-The Brookfield Police Department will be hosting the second “Citizen’s Police Academy (CPA).”
+The Brookfield Police Department will be hosting the fifth “Citizen’s Police Academy (CPA).”
 The Citizen’s Police Academy is open to all citizens and business owners in the Village of Brookfield, 18 years of age or older.
 Applicants should be in good health; however, no physical activity is required.

 The goals of the Citizen’s Police Academy are: